Edition for Web Developers — Last Updated 17 December 2024

 attributeThe distance from the horizontal line indicated by the textBaseline

-attribute to the lowest bottom of the em squares in the inline box, in CSS pixels; positive numbers indicating that the given baseline is above the bottom of that em square.
-(Zero if the given baseline is the bottom of that em square.)
+attribute to the em-under baseline in the inline box, in CSS pixels; positive numbers indicating that the given baseline is above the em-under baseline.
+(Zero if the given baseline is the em-under baseline.)

 hangingBaseline